Skip to content

 Configuration

-Project Setup (Optional)
+Project Setup (Required for Skills)

 1. Set the project environment variable: